-- Travel or work schedule: Your circadian rhythms act as an internal clock, guiding such things as your sleep-wake cycle, metabolism, and body temperature.
-Disrupting your body’s circadian rhythms can lead to insomnia.
-Causes include jet lag from traveling across multiple time zones, working a late or early job, or often switching shifts are some of the causes.
+- Travel or work schedule: Your circadian rhythms serve as an internal clock, controlling your body’s temperature, metabolism, and sleep-wake cycle.
+Insomnia can result from a disruption of your body’s circadian rhythms.
+Jet lag from crossing time zones, working a late or early job, or often switching shifts are some of the causes.

-- Poor sleep habits: An erratic bedtime schedule, naps, stimulating activities before bed, an uncomfortable sleep environment, and using your bed for work, eating, or watching TV are all examples of poor sleep habits.
-Your sleep cycle might be disrupted by using computers, TVs, video games, smartphones, or other screens just before bed can interfere with your sleep cycle.
+- Poor sleep habits: An erratic bedtime schedule, naps, stimulating activities right before bed, an uncomfortable sleeping environment, and using your bed for work, eating, or watching TV are all examples of poor sleep habits.
+Your sleep cycle might be disrupted by using computers, TVs, video games, smartphones, or other devices right before bed.

-- Overeating late in the evening: Having a light snack before bedtime is OK, but overeating may cause you to feel physically uncomfortable while lying down.
-Many people also experience heartburn, a backflow of acid and food from the stomach into the esophagus after eating, which may keep you awake.
+- Overeating late in the evening: It’s ok to have a small snack before bed, but eating too much could make it uncomfortable for you to lay down.
+Heartburn, or the reflux of acid and food into the esophagus after eating, is another common condition that might keep you awake.

 Additional common causes of insomnia include:

 - Psychiatric Disorders Treatment, List, Causes, Symptoms & Types